simonsobs/socs/docs/agents/ifm_sbn246_flowmeter.rst

 Description
 -----------

-The SBN246 Flowmeter is a device from IFM Electronic, and will be used to monitor the flow and temperature of the cooling loops at the site.
-This monitoring is critical, as any change in flow or temperature will allow SO to immediately diagnose/anticipate DR behavior.
-The Agent communicates to the flowmeter via an AL1340 IFM Electronic device--an IO-Link master from which the agent makes HTTP requests.
+The SBN246 Flowmeter is a device from IFM Electronic, and is used to monitor the flow and temperature of the cooling loops at the site.
+This monitoring is critical, as any change in flow or temperature allows us to immediately diagnose/anticipate DR behavior.
+The Agent communicates with the flowmeter via an AL1340 IFM Electronic device--an IO-Link master from which the agent makes HTTP requests.
 The flowmeter plugs into 1 of 4 ports on the IO-Link master, and the agent queries data directly from that IO-Link master port.